 New Charitable Giving IncentivesIn This Section

 Building on years of advocacy by orchestras in partnership with the broader nonprofit sector, a new universal charitable deduction is available, allowing the growing number of taxpayers who do not itemize their returns to receive a tax deduction for charitable donations.
-For the calendar year 2020, the deduction is available for up to $300 in cash charitable donations to 501(c)(3) nonprofit organizations for “each filing unit,” which means the dollar limitation applies per tax return, regardless whether filed individually, or jointly by a couple.
 The new universal charitable deduction for non-itemizers that was created under the CARES Act has been extended to apply throughout the 2021 tax year, and expanded so that single filers may deduct up to $300, and joint filers will be eligible for a $600 deduction for cash contributions.

 In both 2020 and 2021, for taxpayers that itemize returns

 , the limit on the total percentage of Adjusted Gross Income (AGI) eligible for the charitable deduction has been lifted, and the limit on corporate contributions has been raised to 25%.